Australia - UNESCO

 "This area, which stretches along the north-east coast of Australia for some 450 km, is made up largely of tropical rainforests.
 This biotope offers a particularly extensive and varied array of plants, as well as marsupials and singing birds."

-• Moda Shark Bay
+• Social Shark Bay

 Shark Bay